JANIRU11/hello-world/README.md

 # hello-world
-Created for a Sugar labs task for bits task A1
+This is created for sugar labs task - "make a pull request" And for bits task A1